-New Tobacco-Free Ways to Relieve Stress
+New Cigarette-Free Ways to Relieve Stress

 So sit down and imagine the things that might make you feel stressed.
 An argument with a friend?
 Being stuck in traffic?
 Now's the time to prepare for them.
 What are you going to do when they happen?
 Think ahead so you're ready.